johnlunney/gopher-os/README.md

 with a Linux-compatible syscall implementation using [Go](https://golang.org).

-This project is not about building yet another OS but rather exists to serve as proof that Go is indeed a suitable tool for writing low level code that runs at ring-0.
+This project is not about building yet another OS but rather exists to serve as proof that Go is indeed a suitable tool for writing low-level code that runs at ring-0.

 **Note**: This project is still in the early stages of development and is not yet